Turkish PM to visit Egypt, boost regional influence

-CAIRO Turkey's Prime Minister Tayyip Erdogan will meet Egypt's new military rulers during a visit to Cairo starting Monday that is likely to be scrutinised by Israel whose once cosy ties with both Muslim states have been shaken.
+CAIRO Turkey's Prime Minister Tayyip Erdogan meets Egypt's new military rulers during a visit to Cairo starting on Monday that is likely to be scrutinised by Israel whose once cozy ties with both Muslim states have been shaken.

 Erdogan's trip will be followed by visits to Libya and Tunisia, which, like Egypt, have thrown off long-time rulers, highlighting Turkey's bid to expand its regional influence.